🔼The name YHWH-nesi: Summary

 If we consider the nesi-part to be an adjective, our name would rather translate as YHWH Of Rallying or YHWH Of Formation.

-Note that this name reverberates with the much misapplied statement that God created man in His own image (Genesis 1:27).
-Mankind was made from the earth the way precious metal is smelted out of ore; then humanity was cast into a mould that resembled YHWH, and became a social collective.
+Note that this name reverberates with the much misapplied statement that God created man in his own image (Genesis 1:27).
+Mankind was made from the earth the way precious metal is smelted out of ore; then humanity was cast into a mold that resembled YHWH, and became a social collective.

 Also note that Moses drew water from the rock at Massah, which is related to our name YHWH-nesi, and which was also located at Rephidim.